Utaurora: Description

 Utaurora closely resembles Opabinia and Kylinxia, a pair of bizarre arthropods from the Burgess Shale and the Maotianshan Shales respectively, with 5 eyes and bizarre frontal appendages.
 Due to the incomplete discovery, it is uncertain whether Utaurora have these features as well.
-Utaurora differs from Opabinia in having more extensive setal blades covering its back and promixal region of each lateral flaps (covering only lateral flaps in Opabinia), giving it a hairy appearance, and in having a tail fan composed of at least 7 pairs of caudal blades (3 in Opabinia).
+Utaurora differs from Opabinia in having more extensive setal blades covering its back and proximal region of each lateral flaps (covering only lateral flaps in Opabinia), giving it a hairy appearance, and in having a tail fan composed of at least 7 pairs of caudal blades (3 in Opabinia).

 Classification

 Based on its similarity to Opabinia, the discoverers of Utaurora classified it in Opabiniidae.
 Their phylogenetic analyses generally found support for an opabiniid position.
 A third possible opabiniid, Myoscolex is known from rocks of the Emu Bay Shale in South Australia.
-However, because morphological features supporting this classification are controversial, a hypothesis has been put forward suggesting It may also have been an early worm.
+However, because morphological features supporting this classification are controversial, a hypothesis has been put forward suggesting It may also have been an early annelid.